KoSik-prog/x52pro_plugin_v1.0/README.md

 Saitek X52 PRO plugin for Microsoft Flight Simulator 2020

 Your X52's LEDs will run dynamically with this plugin.

-You will find 2 versions of the plugin in the directory.
-The plugin labeled "RLG" is for aircraft with Retractable Landing Gear
+There are two modes:
+- if the airplane is equipped with a retractable landing gear, toggle swich 2 represents the landing gear state
+- if the airplane is not equipped with a retractable landing gear, toggle switch represents taxi lights

 Have fun!!!